#WomenLead: Your weekly round-up on women in politics

 The #WomenLead Community

-#WomenLead is curated by Akshi Chawla, an independent researcher based in New Delhi, India.
-In addition to dreaming of a world with fair representation in politics, Akshi spends her time researching and writing about welfare politics, public health, inclusion and social justice.
+#WomenLead is curated by Akshi Chawla, a writer, researcher and editor based in New Delhi, India.
+In addition to dreaming of a world with fair representation in politics, Akshi spends her time researching and writing about women’s participation in the labour force, and tracking important socio-economic issues using data.
+This newsletter is written in her personal capacity and does not reflect any institutional affiliation.

 Readers of #WomenLead are spread across the world, and come from professional backgrounds in academia, journalism, public policy, politics, and development work.
 They are all interested in and passionate about creating a gender-just world.